elizabethe56/REDEFINE/README.md

 ### Access
 * Hosted: https://redefine-app.streamlit.app/
     * The app will sometimes deactivate due to inactivity.
+Simply click the button to wake the app up.
 * Local:
     * In the terminal, build the virtual environment:
         * `pipenv shell`